Skip to content

 All methods have an empty default implementation.

-What each method registers
+What does each method register?

 register_controllers(...)